-MORRISON FINANCIAL Services Limited
+MORRISON FINANCIAL SERVICES LIMITED

-SUCCESSFUL LAUNCH FOR CONDOSTRENGTH I By Constance Hudak BA (Hons), MBA Vice-President CI-Eastern Ontario

-Condominium Institute, your Chapter presented the first CondoSTRENGTH session in March.
+SUCCESSFUL LAUNCH CondoSTRENGTH By Constance Hudak BA (Hons), MBA Vice-President CCI-Eastern Ontario oincident with the 35th Anniversary of the Canadian Condominium Institute, your Chapter presented the first CondoSTRENGTH session in March.
 Just to refresh your memory CondoSTRENGTH is an initiative which is happening across the country.
 Local Chapters are presenting FREE seminars for Directors and by Directors to allow Board Directors a forum in which to discuss various topics and to learn from each other's experiences.
 Whatever is new to any given Board members is not new to another.
 Someone else has experienced the same challenge or the same success so why not share?